AdobeDocs/deliverability-learn.en/help/additional-resources/troubleshooting.md

 [Complaints](/help/metrics/complaints.md) are defined by subscribers who report email as a spam by hitting the corresponding button from their inbox.

 If your delivery issue was caused by complaints:
-* You need to try to determine why recipients are complaining.
+* You must try to determine why recipients are complaining.
 * You may also want to consider moving your unsubscribe link to the top of your email.
 This will encourage subscribers to unsubscribe instead of complaining with the spam button.

 Senders can glean a wealth of information from their [feedback loop](/help/transition-process/infrastructure.md#feedback-loops) complaints: